Delicious Paleo and Keto Nutella Hazelnut Spread.

 Cocoa vs. Cacao

-But feel free to use a raw cacao powder (arguably more nutritional perks here), though keep in mind that your Nutella will be lighter in colour and more reddish in hue.
+But feel free to use a raw cacao powder though keep in mind that your Nutella will be lighter in color and more reddish in hue.

 Both are well and good, as long as they’re unsweetened.